What is Project Autism?

 What are Project Autism’s long term goals?

 One of Project Autism’s long-term goals is to create nation-wide, inclusive community with government support and stable funding.
 Connecting our associations, organizations, and charities is a vital element on so many levels as the disorder spans across local, provincial and federal boundaries and is a chronic health issue that requires ongoing and long-term support and resources.
-It is imperative to engage our community members to play a role, and to provide a voice to the myriad issues affecting those living with, or affected by Autism.
+It is imperative to engage our community members to play a role and to provide a voice to the myriad issues affecting those living with, or affected by Autism.
 Who better to advise on where funds should be directed than those living with it day in, and day out.
 Engaging people with the most need, knowledge and understanding of the direct impact of this disorder on boards within organizations, associations and agencies will help informed decision-making, accountability and will bring about positive change that has immediate results, creating jobs, opportunities, and much needed changes to our society.

-In just two and a half years, Project Autism has achieved a solid track-record of success and has credibility with community organizations, doctors, educators and policy decision makers.
+In just five and a half years, Project Autism has achieved a solid track-record of success and has credibility with community organizations, doctors, educators and policy decision makers.
 Now it is our time to ramp up and take our advocacy and awareness messages and community support and education programs to a higher level.

 In order to advance the issue and ensure Autism Spectrum Disorder is appropriately recognized, treated and resourced, it is necessary to launch a communications and advocacy/awareness strategy.
 While advocacy is the goal, communication and awareness must take place before or at the same time so that the issues and messages being directed to the various levels of government and the agencies they support, will be received.
 Part of the education and awareness campaign is to deal with perception issues around what ASD is and how it can be treated and managed.
 A goal of Project Autism is to reduce the stigma and fear around ASD, raise awareness and advocate about the lack of services, the inequality of treatment across Canada and the issues and problems associated within the education system.